akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Administrators have write access to all users' data.
 - Administrators, Educators, and Class Managers have read access to all users' data.
+- General Users can only read their own user data.

 ### User Businesses 👤